switch-blade-stuff/dpm/README.md

 While DPM does utilize AVX512 instructions for 128- and 256-bit operations, there is no support for 512-wide vector data types.
-The main reasons being the increased complexity of implementation due to both the fracturing of AVX512 standard, and complexity of most 512-bit wide instructions (ex. there is no 512 blend, and it must be emulated via more complex fused operations); as well as relative inefficiency of 512-bit wide registers (for general-purpose use cases) on certain CPUs.
+The main reasons being the increased complexity of implementation due to both the fracturing of AVX512 standard, and complexity of most 512-bit wide instructions; as well as relative inefficiency of 512-bit wide registers (for general-purpose use cases) on certain CPUs.
 See the following articles for details:

 - [https://lemire.me/blog/2018/09/07/avx-512-when-and-how-to-use-these-new-instructions/](https://lemire.me/blog/2018/09/07/avx-512-when-and-how-to-use-these-new-instructions/)
 - [https://news.ycombinator.com/item?id=21031905](https://news.ycombinator.com/item?id=21031905)